rpallai/flatpak-pt/README.md

 distribution of the software.
 Which means that public flatpak repositories cannot provide this app for you.
 But don't worry, this repo helps you to build the flatpak package for yourself from scratch.
-Flatpak-building is a distro-independent and simple process, just follow the steps below.
+Flatpak-building is a simple, distro-independent process, just follow the steps below.

 Let's do it!